John Sall: JMP

-Personal
+Personal life

 Sall lives in Cary, North Carolina.
-He is married and has four children.
-Sall and his wife are involved in conservation, international health and development, and environmental issues through the Sall Family Foundation.
-Sall was on the board of The Nature Conservancy from 2002 to 2011, and is a member of the board for the Smithsonian National Museum of Natural History.
-Sall and his wife also work with the World Wide Fund for Nature (WWF), CARE and other non-profits.
-They contributed to the founding of Cary Academy, an independent college preparatory school for students grades six through 12.
-Sall was elected Fellow of the American Statistical Association in 1998 and is a member of the North Carolina State University board of trustees.
+He is married to Ginger Sall, with whom he has four children.

+Sall was elected Fellow of the American Statistical Association in 1998 and Fellow of the American Association for the Advancement of Science in 2015, he is also a member of the North Carolina State University board of trustees.
 In 1994, he served as chairman of the Interface Foundation of North America.
+He received the Distinguished Alumnus Award from North Carolina State University's College of Sciences in 2017.

+Philanthropy and wealth

 Sall owns about one-third of SAS Institute, while Goodnight owns the remainder.
 According to Forbes, Sall's net worth was approximately $4.2 billion as of 2016, making him the 392nd richest person in the United States at the time.
 As of 2009, most of Sall's net worth was illiquid, and based on the estimated worth of his partial ownership in SAS Institute.
 In 2018, Sall was still working, doing programming, and leading a team of developers.

+Sall and his wife are involved in conservation, international health and development, and environmental issues through the Sall Family Foundation.
+Sall was on the board of The Nature Conservancy from 2002 to 2011, and is a member of the board for the Smithsonian National Museum of Natural History.
+Sall and his wife also work with the World Wide Fund for Nature (WWF), CARE, Pan American Health Organization, and other non-profits.
+They contributed to the founding of Cary Academy, an independent college preparatory school for students grades six through 12.